About the Talent Search

 I like to mix Western and Eastern music in all my compositions.
 My favorite composers are Maurice Ravel, Bach and Tchaikovsky.
 My favorite violinist and muse is Jascha Heifetz.

 I love to read books and learn many languages.
 My inspiration for music also comes from my travels.
 My favorite countries of travel are Egypt and Greece.
 I would like to pursue music studies in college.

 Elementary School Winner: Spencer Young, The Rain Cloud

 Teacher: Holly Miller

-Spencer Young is 9 years old and lives in Sammamish, Washington.
+Spencer Young is 10 years old and lives in Sammamish, Washington.
 He began taking piano lessons at the age of 5, and has developed a keen interest in classical music.
 He studied music theory early on, and has a natural grasp of the subject.
 His first composition was a short piece he wrote in 1st grade.
-Last year, his entry into the PTSA’s Reflections Program won the Outstanding Interpretation award at the state level for his age category.
+This year, his music teacher asked him to write the music for the school musical.
+He wrote eight short pieces in just a little over two months.